Job Board

 Job Description: The Costume Society of America is seeking a motivated and well-connected Exhibition Review Editor to solicit, review, and edit submissions of exhibition reviews for inclusion in its peer-reviewed journal, Dress.
 The role of the Exhibition Review Editor reflects the breadth of scholarly perspectives on the study of costume.
 Fashion exhibition reviews are essential content in Dress, our visually rich journal that represents our varied membership, including curators and other museum professionals.
 The Exhibition Review Editor is therefore an important contributor to the success of Dress.
 The Exhibition Review Editor works closely with the Principal Editor and serves on the Editorial Board as an Associate Editor to Dress.

-The Exhibition Review Editor Review offers from authors for exhibition reviews and/or solicit exhibition reviews from authors, and determine if appropriate for Dress.
+The Exhibition Review Editor reviews offers from authors for exhibition reviews and/or solicits exhibition reviews from authors, and determines if appropriate for Dress.
 The Exhibition Review Editor also schedules submissions to provide a smooth flow of manuscripts to the Principal Editor in accordance with the Dress production schedule.
 The Exhibition Review Editor communicates regularly with the Principal Editor regarding the status of or questions about reviews and review policy, and also consults as needed on other issues related to other Dress submissions.
 Term length: 4 years, may be repeated.

 Job Application Qualifications: Strong record of publication in Dress and experience as a reviewer.
 Cognizance of scholarship in the field.